Aliph-Null/AI_Assistant_Grails-Competition/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Launch the notebook or start the app
+# Launch the notebook app.ipynb
-jupyter notebook
-# OR run the app if there is a main launcher
-python app.py
 ```
 ## 🙌 A Final Word
 Caelus aims to bring advanced AI to the hands of those who need it most — not just the few with cutting-edge machines.